Oahu's Best Snorkeling

 Hanauma Bay Nature Preserve is a gorgeous wineglass-shaped bay situated on the southeastern side of Oahu near Hawaii Kai, tucked into the sheltered side of Koko Head.

-Merely a 30 minute drive from Honolulu (when the traffic is good!), this stunning bay feels like a world away from the bustle of the city, which cannot even be seen from the beach as the large bay is surrounded by the lush green, gently fluted hills of Koko Head.
+Merely a 30-minute drive from Honolulu (when the traffic is good!), this stunning bay feels like a world away from the bustle of the city, which cannot even be seen from the beach as the large bay is surrounded by the lush green, gently fluted hills of Koko Head.

 Hanauma Bay Information

-Hanauma Bay has suffered from overuse since it became a major attraction in the 1980’s.
-Even into the 1990’s hoards of visitors, uneducated about the fragile marine ecosystem, would trample the reef and leave trash everywhere.
-In 2002 the Marine Education Center was opened at the entrance to the bay, and now all visitors must watch a short educational video about conservation of the bay before entering the beach.
+Hanauma Bay has suffered from overuse since it became a major attraction in the 1980s.
+Even into the 1990s hoards of visitors, uneducated about the fragile marine ecosystem, would trample the reef and leave trash everywhere.
+In 2002 the Marine Education Center was opened at the entrance to the bay, and now all visitors must watch a short educational video about the conservation of the bay before entering the beach.
 Emphasis is placed on encouraging visitors not to touch the sea life or coral.

 A paved, steep path leads to the beach and takes about 10 minutes to walk.
 For those who prefer not to walk, there is a shuttle bus that is 75 cents down and $1 back.
 Snorkeling equipment can be rented on the beach and lessons are available.
 There is food available at the entrance of the bay, as well as a gift shop and shower facilities.
-After 9.30am the place becomes very crowded, so best to arrive either early morning or mid to late afternoon to get a parking space.
+After 9:30 am the place becomes very crowded, so best to arrive either early morning or mid to late afternoon to get a parking space.

-There is a $7.50 admission fee for visitors, which is waived for Hawaii residents, military and children under 12.
-The beach opens at 6am daily, except Tuesdays when it is closed to allow the fish a day of feeding without interruption by swimmers.
+There is a $25.00 admission fee for visitors (it increased from $12/person, beginning July 1, 2021), and a $3.00 parking fee, which is waived for Hawaii residents, military, and children under 12.
+The beach opens at 6 am daily, except Mondays and Tuesdays when it is closed, to allow the fish a day of feeding without interruption by swimmers.